If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

-We bring this up only because we’ve seen many authors give their manuscript to a friend who claimed to be a “great” writer, only to see that friend give truly awful notes that left the author confused and hurt, which ended up creating lots of problems with the book.
+We bring this up only because we’ve seen many authors give their manuscript to a friend who claimed to be a “great” writer, only to see that friend give truly awful notes that left the author confused and hurt, and ended up creating lots of problems with the book.

-2. Experts in your specific field or niche
+2. Someone in your field or niche

-Asking someone for feedback who shares your field of expertise can be quite helpful.
-For example, if you are a financial advisor and you give your book to two of your trusted financial advisor friends to read it, they can give you a perspective on the book that could be both helpful and unique.
+Asking someone who shares your field of expertise for feedback can be quite helpful.
+For example, if you are a financial advisor, and you give your book to two of your trusted financial advisor friends to read it, they can give you a perspective on the book that could be both helpful and unique.

 The key to making this fruitful is to ask them to specifically focus on what they know well.
-When you give them the manuscript, ask them to read it as a financial advisor, checking to make sure you haven’t made any factual errors, that clients will understand it, and that your tone is appropriate for your profession—things like that.
+When you give them the manuscript, ask them to read it as a financial advisor, checking to make sure you haven’t made any factual errors, and that clients will understand it, and that your tone is appropriate for your profession—things like that.

-3. Someone in your exact audience
+3. Someone in your audience

 If your book is about how to build an app business, and you give it to two friends who are trying to build app businesses, that is perfect.
 They could tell you what helped them in the book, which parts they wished had more content, and where they got confused or lost.
 That sort of feedback tends to be valuable.

-Just be very careful who you select and give them very specific instructions.
+Just be very careful who you select, and give them very specific instructions.
 If you pick someone in your primary audience, make sure to tell them what you want to know.

 All Feedback Is Wrong